PratypartyY2K/faithful-clinical-summarization/README.md

 This repository is now set up for the official MIMIC-III workflow.
 The synthetic bootstrap dataset and its helper code have been removed.

 The current codebase supports:
-- summarization training with a seq2seq baseline or optional PEFT/QLoRA causal LM path
+- summarization training with a PEFT/QLoRA causal LM path
 - MIMIC-III discharge-summary ingestion from `NOTEEVENTS.csv`
 - summarizer-only evaluation with ROUGE and BERTScore
 - optional short-target debug preprocessing for overfit checks